-- At Provincial Executive Council, members agreed to: - Have Provincial representation at IAWN and UNCSW meetings - Distribute ACC 13/31 to all Dioceses for their consideration - Have a Provincial Women's Meeting in June 2009 (Argentina) - Women's issues entered into Provincial Budget - Diocese of Uruguay - Annual meting in 2008 attended by approximately 70 women - Bi-national meeting with 3 Diocese from Brazil - Diocese of Peru - Women organises in AMA Annual meeting and working activities in most parishes.
+- At Provincial Executive Council, members agreed to: - have Provincial representation at IAWN and UNCSW meetings - o distribute ACC 13/31 to all Dioceses for their consideration - o have a Provincial Women's Meeting in June 2009 (Argentina) - o women's issues entered into Provincial Budget - Diocese of Uruguay - Annual meting in 2008 attended by approximately 70 women - Bi-national meeting with 3 Dioceses from Brazil - Diocese of Peru - Women organises in AMA Annual meeting and working activities in most parishes.

 - In the Church: The ordination of women.
-Regarding women's issues, each diocese should be considered individually, as they face different situations, not only social, political, economic, but also at theological grounds. - In the wider community: Domestic violence; Unequal opportunities of work and salaries
+Regarding women's issues, each diocese should be considered individually, as they face different situations, not only social, political, economic, but also at theological grounds. - In the wider community: Domestic violence; Unequal opportunities of work and salaries.